Wael1122/waa/Dependencies.md

 \[2\] Image support is built into Terminology and iTerm2, and doesn't require w3m-img.

-**Note:** See this wiki page for more information: [Images in the terminal](https://github.com/dylanaraps/neofetch/wiki/Images-in-the-terminal)
+\[4\] See this wiki page for more information: [Images in the terminal](https://github.com/dylanaraps/neofetch/wiki/Images-in-the-terminal)

 ## Optional dependencies: